thoth-station/adviser/docs/source/prescription.rst

   .. code-block:: yaml

-  # Match when torch in a 1.9.0 compatible release from PyPI is about to
+  # Match when torch (not dev) in a 1.9.0 compatible release from PyPI is
-  # be included into resolver's state with torchvision==0.9.0 from PyPI.
+  # about to be included into resolver's state with torchvision==0.9.0 from PyPI.
   match:
     package_version:
       name: torch
       version: "~=1.9.0"
       index_url: "https://pypi.org/simple"
+      develop: false
     state:
       resolved_dependencies:
         name: torchvision